Foot and Ankle Fellowship

 - One 4th year orthopaedic resident

-- One 2nd year orthopaedic resident
+- One 1st or 2nd year orthopaedic resident

 - University of Utah Orthopaedic Center (UUOC) – a high-volume primarily outpatient surgery center with inpatient capacity